 Non-legumes also help build soil.
 Buckwheat is popular for use in the summer, and cereal rye is often used as a winter cover crop.

 Cover cropping is fun, beneficial, and can even be attractive—crimson clover, for instance, has a beautiful red flower.
-North Carolina gardeners can get more details about cover crops by reading An Introduction to Cover Crop Species for Organic Farming Systems, by Dr. Keith Baldwin, North Carolina Agricultural and Technical University, and Dr. Nancy Creamer, North Carolina State University.
+North Carolina gardeners can get more details about cover crops by reading An Introduction to Cover Crop Species for Organic Farming Systems, by Danielle Treadwell, University of Florida, Dr. Keith Baldwin, North Carolina Agricultural and Technical University, and Dr. Nancy Creamer, North Carolina State University.

 The No-Till Option